Handbook Markdown Guide

 #

-and the text next to it, otherwise it won’t render properly. - For keeping the text clear and the markdown consistent, jump a line between any heading and its subsequent paragraph.
+and the text next to it, otherwise it won’t render properly. - Have an empty line before and after, to keep the text clear and the markdown consistent.

 Paragraphs, breaks, and horizontal lines